Toad in the hole (game): Variants in other countries

-Variants of this English game are played both wider afield in Europe, for example Spain where it is known as juego de la rana, the Basque Country where it is known as igel jokoa or the jeu de la grenouille in France.
+Variants of this English game are played wider afield in Europe, for example in Spain where it is known as juego de la rana, the Basque Country where it is known as igel jokoa, or jeu de la grenouille in France.
 Outside Europe, it is widely played in South America where it is variously known as juego de la rana in Chile and Colombia, juego del sapo in Peru, Uruguay and Argentina, tiro al sapo in Bolivia and Peru.
 The game is also played in St. Louis, Missouri where it is also referred to as simply rana.

 A similar American game is washer pitching.